lmame/Sample-Library-Public/README.md

 Tips & tricks
 * How to pass custom objects in a process and access its properties (list of strings, object, list of objects) (see next example that complents this one),
 * How to pass custom objects in a process and access its properties (list of strings, object, list of objects) and using Documents to access an Object attribute rather than using the object "path",
+* Use fonts in a custom css class and apply it to objects (grid, rich text field etc...),

 Apis description: